 I have 25+ years of experience delivering technical support.
 I began doing training and consulting around 1990.
 In 1993 I was doing chat support for AOL’s Tech Live Advisors.
-I began working as a support representative for MindSpring Enterprises in 1995 helping their customers via phone, email, and Usenet (remember newsgroups?) in 1995.
-I’ve also supported clients in person and using various remote control tools.
-Throw in experience with QA and technical writing, and you get a superior support professional.
+I began working as a support representative for MindSpring Enterprises in 1995 helping their customers via phone, email, and Usenet (remember newsgroups?).
+I’ve supported clients in person and using various remote control tools.
+Along the way, I picked up experience with QA and technical writing.

 My first office job was working for my father in the service department he managed at a heating and air company, back when I was 11 years old.
 I did filing and data entry, helped answer the phones, and assisted the dispatcher.
 Daddy seriously stressed customer service, and I learned from him that it’s vital to treat every person like they are the single most important individual you will speak to today.
-Later, I read Dale Carnegie’s How to Win Friends and Influence People, and it has been highly influential on the way I treat people.
-Of course, I’ve read other books like Delivering Happiness by Tony Hsieh and Sarah Hatter’s Customer Support Handbook, but I keep coming back to Carnegie.

 - My Support Philosophy: Love Everyone — 15 November 2016